Customize Consent Preferences

 3. Are you ready for an adventure?
 Whether you’re a seasoned visitor to Cornwall or you’re planning your first trip to the far west of the UK, there is always somewhere new to discover.
 It’s the reason why people come back to these shores year after year, after all!
 So, why not go on an adventure on your Cornwall autumn break and head somewhere you’ve never been before?
 Why not visit the idyllic villages of the Lizard Peninsula, take a trek up Cornwall’s two moorland peaks of Roughtor and Brown Willy or head to the far west and visit the isolated villages of St Just In Roseland, Sennen Cove and Porthcurno in West Cornwall?

 4. Occasionally the weather can be a bit unpredictable and for the odd time that the heavens do open it’s always handy to have a few things to do up your sleeve.
 Handily, Cornwall has no shortage of top family attractions that are ideal for rainy days.
-Newquay Zoo, Blue Reef Aquarium, Camel Creek Adventure Park and Flambards are all fantastic days out – and great for keeping little ones entertained!
+Newquay Zoo, Blue Reef Aquarium, and Camel Creek Adventure Parkare all fantastic days out – and great for keeping little ones entertained!

 So, whether you’re considering a touring, camping or caravan holiday in Cornwall or even fancy a glamping getaway, Trevornick is the ideal location for your autumn break!